I'm a freelance writer social distancing in the desert with my husband, son, two dogs, a kitten, and the occasional spider.

-Back in college, my apartment was invaded by ants -- lines of them, like tiny soldiers, trailing along the wall near the ceiling.
+Back in college, my apartment was invaded by ants—lines of them in perfect formation, like tiny soldiers, trailing along the wall near the ceiling.

 My roommate and I totally freaked out, grabbed the nearest can of bug spray and sprayed the life out of those unsuspecting little dudes.

-Upon following the trail of carnage back to its place of origin, we discovered the ants had made a humble home inside our new houseplant, Ophelia (yes, we named our plant after a tragic "Hamlet" character).
+Upon following the trail of carnage back to its place of origin, we discovered the ants had made a humble home inside our new houseplant, Ophelia.
+We should have predicted tragedy when we named our plant after a tragic "Hamlet" character.

-Usually the mother of all the other ants in a colony, the queen ant is larger than the other ants, and (in my opinion) quite a fright-inducing sight.
-So when she came gushing out of Ophelia in all her reproductive glory, I screamed at the top of my lungs, grabbed the bug spray, and maniacally sprayed the plant and its ant spillage until there was no more spray to be sprayed.
+Typically the mother of all the other ants in a colony, the queen ant is larger than the others and (in my opinion) quite a fright-inducing sight.
+So when she came gushing out of Ophelia in all her reproductive glory, I screamed at the top of my lungs, grabbed the bug spray again, and maniacally sprayed the plant and its ant spillage until there was no more spray to be sprayed.